“As Long As My Bins Get Lifted”…

 * Inform effective community planning within the Council with the belief that it open, fair and inclusive relationships will shape the success of community planning.

-The project will be trying out three creative community engagement tools throughout the project: Pop Up Democracy; Community Visioning; Forum Theatre. http://civicactivism.buildingchangetrust.org/
+The project implemented three creative community engagement tools throughout the project: Pop Up Democracy; Community Visioning; Forum Theatre. http://civicactivism.buildingchangetrust.org/

 Q. What are we going to do?

 The project had four distinct phases:

 1. (2015) Engagement with the general public across 20 different locations across the Council area through the performance of a street-theatre piece to gather initial perspectives & thoughts on identities, communities, public services and Council.
 These sites will include supermarkets, nail bars, buses, hairdressers, car boot sales, nightclubs / pubs; schools/FE Colleges; sporting fixtures; festivals; churches; benefits offices, workplaces and will represent a good cross-section of the 40 electoral wards across the Council.
 POP UP DEMOCRACY

 2. (2016) Invitation to people to step into an ‘inside space’ following the street-theatre for a more focused conversation on experiences & possibilities in their relationship within their new Council and within their communities.
 COMMUNITY VISIONING

 3. (2017) Invitation to be part of a residential to begin identifying key stories of change, power and possibilities informing a final public event using FORUM THEATRE to rehearse new realities and possibilities with key public service providers.